stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.digitalsignatures/digitalsignatureutil/sign/_index.md

 title: Aspose::Words::DigitalSignatures::DigitalSignatureUtil::Sign method
 linktitle: Sign
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::DigitalSignatures::DigitalSignatureUtil::Sign method.
+description: 'Aspose::Words::DigitalSignatures::DigitalSignatureUtil::Sign method.
 Signs source document using given CertificateHolder with digital signature and writes signed document to destination stream.
-Document should be either Doc or Docx.Output will be written to the start of stream and stream size will be updated with content length in C++.
+Document should be either Doc or Docx.Output will be written to the start of stream and stream size will be updated with content length in C++.'
 type: docs
 weight: 300
 url: /cpp/aspose.words.digitalsignatures/digitalsignatureutil/sign/